seryozhabaleyko/seryozhabaleyko/README.md

 ### Hi there 👋

 My name is Sergey, and I am a full-stack web developer.
-I love to explore new technologies and broaden my knowledge and skills
+I love to explore new technologies and broaden my knowledge and skills.

 - 🔭 I’m currently working on something cool :wink:.
 - 🌱 I put mostly of my focus on web development with TypeScript, Express, JavaScript, React and Redux.